 And thus, there was a great retreat from the bodily aspect of the incarnation.

-We should be clear, but not all Protestant denominations equally indulged iconoclastic and rationalistic tendencies this aftermath of the enlightenment.
+We should be clear, that not all Protestant denominations equally indulged iconoclastic and rationalistic tendencies in this aftermath of the enlightenment.
 There remained many great artistic and musical accomplishments within the Protestant realm, to include architecture.
 But the general pattern is clear to some extent in all the denominations founded by men after the “Enlightenment.”
 Worship and faith moved more into the mind, and world of ideas and away from the created, tangible and physical realities of this world.

 Many other moral troubles of our day also bespeak a Gnostic, anti-incarnational tendency.
 For example the exultation of intention over actual behavior.
 Never mind what a person actually does.
 The only morally significant matter is what they intend, that they mean well.